mad12blue-zz/modusCreate-budgeting-cypress-test-suite/README.md

 - npm run cypress:run (Cypress test runner opens up and tests are executed automatically, progress and results can be seen in the terminal)

 3(c).
 To run the test in non-gui mode (headless) along with html report generation
 - npm run cypress:run:report (Cypress test runner opens up and tests are executed automatically, progress and results can be seen in the terminal.
-Once test suite executio is complete, html report for the current run can be found in 'cypress-test-suite > mochawesome-report > TestReport_<currentDateTime>.html')
+Once test suite executio is complete, html report for the current run can be found in 'modusCreate-budgeting-cypress-test-suite > mochawesome-report > TestReport_<currentDateTime>.html')